Babuka6/cse15l-lab-reports/lab1.md

 > **cat with no arguments**
  * a) ![cat no argument](cat_no_arg.jpg)
  * b)wd: /home
- * c) Creates a infinite loop of taking input from keyboard or some other string value?
+ * c) Creates an infinite loop of taking input from keyboard or some other string value.
- * d) Technically not at en error but bugs the terminal.
+ * d) Technically not at en error but freezes the terminal.
 To cancel the input and fix terminal I found solution on google — press ctrl + d

 > **cat with files**
  * a) ![cat with file](cat_files_arg.jpg)